oracle/tribuo/docs/Architecture.md

 }
 ```

-Only fields which are configured need to be annotated `@Config`, other fields
+Only fields which are configured need to be annotated `@Config`.
+Other fields
 can be set in the appropriate constructor.
 OLCUT requires that all classes
-which implement `Configurable` have a no-args constructor, and the interface
+which implement `Configurable` have a no-args constructor.
+The interface
 allows for a `postConfig` method, which is called after the object has been
-constructed and had the appropriate field values inserted, but before it is
+constructed and has had the appropriate field values inserted, but before it is
 published or returned from the `ConfigurationManager`.
 This `postConfig` method
-is used for the same validation that you would perform in a constructor, and
+is used to perform the validation that would normally be performed in a
-can be called from the regular constructors.
-Default values for the
+ constructor, and it can be called from regular constructors.
+Default values
-configurable parameters can be specified in the way that default fields are
+ for the configurable parameters can be specified in the same way default
-usually specified, and the `@Config` annotation has optional parameters for the
+ fields are usually specified.
+The `@Config` annotation has optional
-description, if the field is mandatory, and if the field value should be
+ parameters to specify the description, whether the field is mandatory, and
-redacted from any configuration or provenance based on this object.
-More
+ whether the field value should be redacted from any configuration or
-details about OLCUT can be found in it's
+ provenance based on this object.
+More details about OLCUT can be found in it's
 [documentation](https://github.com/oracle/OLCUT).

 The `LinearSGDTrainer` class above is configured by the xml snippet below: